mverleg/pyjson_tricks/README.rst

 JSON tricks (python)
 ---------------------------------------

-The `pyjson-tricks` package brings four pieces of functionality to python handling of json files:
+The `pyjson-tricks` package brings several pieces of functionality to python handling of json files:

 1. **Store and load numpy arrays** in human-readable format.
 2. **Store and load class instances** both generic and customized.